Michael Pittman Jr. Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Recent Performances

-- In last week's game against the Jets, Pittman was targeted six times and recorded five catches for 64 yards and scored one touchdown.
+- In last week's matchup with the Jets, Pittman grabbed five passes for 64 yards and scored one touchdown while being targeted six times.

-- Pittman has put up 19 catches for 255 yards and four touchdowns over his last three games.
-He was targeted 25 times and averages 85.0 receiving yards.
+- In his last three games, Pittman has put up 85.0 yards per game with four touchdowns, hauling in 19 passes on 25 targets.

 Pittman's Indianapolis Teammates